Manuton04/FarmingPlus/README.md

         - level:
 # Permissions
   - fp.gui.use: Let the player use the GUI for enchanting.
+  - fp.autopickup: Let the player autopickup the crops they break.
   - fp.commands.reload: Reloading config.yml.
   - fp.commands.help: Let the player use /fp help.
   - fp.commands.reward.top: Let the player use /fp reward top.